Steps to Get Your Texas License to Carry

 - is a member or veteran of the United States armed forces, including a member or veteran of the reserves or national guard;

 - was discharged under honorable conditions, if discharged from the United States armed forces, reserves, or national guard; and

 - meets the other eligibility requirements of Subsection (a) except for the minimum age required by federal law to purchase a handgun.

-- The issuance of a license to carry a concealed handgun to a person eligible under Subsection (g) does not affect the person’s ability to purchase a handgun or ammunition under federal law.
+- The issuance of a Texas LTC (license to carry) a concealed handgun to a person eligible under Subsection (g) does not affect the person’s ability to purchase a handgun or ammunition under federal law.

-Register online to take the best online license to carry (OLTC) course in the State of Texas.
+Register online to take the best Texas LTC (license to carry) online course in the State of Texas.
 This course includes 4 hours of required classroom training.
 All training material was reviewed and approved by the Texas DPS.